bwebster/atm_automation/README.md

 #### DigitalSignalAutomation

-Enable by uncommenting the following lines in the main sketch:
+Enable by uncommenting the following lines in `config.h`:

 ```c++
 #include "DigitalSignalAutomation.h"